Energy Resilience and Affordability Conference

 Overview of community- and nationally-led efforts to raise energy literacy and empower households.

-• Research spotlight
+• Research spotlight: HEEP2

-• Strategy: Advice and Education Pathways
+• Advice mapping and education strategy

 Lunch

-Session Three – Roundtable conversations with experts
+Session Seven – Roundtable conversations with experts

 3pm finish